pschatzmann/Talkie/README.md

 You can e.g. write the data directly to Serial, a File or to I2S if your processor is supporting a corresponding API.

 I recommend to use it with the [Arduino Audio Tools](https://github.com/pschatzmann/arduino-audio-tools), where you can reprocess the audio data and/or output it via different protocols.
+The original Library was using PWM as output.
+This would correspond with the PWMAudioOutput class.
+But you can also use AnalogAudioStream to use the internal DAC, I2SStream to output to an exteral DAC or VS1053Stream to output to a VS1053 module attached via SPI.
+There are many more possibilities, so check out the [Wiki of the Project](https://github.com/pschatzmann/arduino-audio-tools/wiki).

 ## Class Documentaion